 Durrani, F. R.; Ismail, M.; Sultan, A.; Suhail, S. M.; Chand, N. and Durrani, Z. 2006.
 Effect of Different Levels of Feed Added Turmeric (Curcuma longa) on the Performance of Broiler Chicks.Journal of Agricultural and Biological Science 1:9-11

 Hosseini-Vashan, S. J.; Yaghobfar,A.;Golian,A.; Zarban,M. A. and Emamdadi,F. 2011.
-Effects of turmeric powder in diets based on soybean oil on antioxidant status, blood enzyme and lipid metabolism of broiler chicks under heat stressResearches of the First International Conference.
+Effects of turmeric powder in diets based on soybean oil on antioxidant status, blood enzyme and lipid metabolism of broiler chicks under heat stress.
+Researches of the First International Conference.

 Sugiharto, Isroli; Widiastuti, E. and Prabowo, N. S.2011.Effect of turmeric extract on blood parameters, feed efficiency and abdominal fat content in broilers.